 Cons:

-If you have smaller hands or plan to use this for longer lengths of time, you may want to look at ways to make it more comfortable.
-The tool is pretty bulky and the dead man switch is placed at a strange spot.
+If you have smaller hands or plan to use this longer, you may want to consider ways to make it more comfortable.
+The bulky tool and the dead man switch are placed in a strange spot.

-This setup can cause even larger hands to strain the muscles and tire out when using, and small hands may not be able to comfortably use this grinder at all.
+This setup can cause even larger hands to strain the muscles and tire out when using, and small hands may be unable to use this grinder comfortably.

-One of the amazing features is the way they’ve insulted the field winding.
+One of the amazing features is how they’ve insulted the field winding.
 These copper winding coils are so tightly insulated in thermoplastic that they can’t possibly move.
-As an added bonus, there’s no way any dust will be able to find its way in.
+As a bonus, there’s no way any dust will be able to find its way in.

 This angle grinder is packed with tons of great features.
 It is extremely powerful and even better than Bosch and Dewalt, which is rare in the tool industry!